lambdaclass/starknet-replay/README.md

 - `python ./plotting/plot_compilation_memory_corr.py native-logs vm-logs`: Plots the relation between the compiled native libraries and casm size.
 - `python ./plotting/plot_compilation_memory_trend.py native-logs vm-logs`: Plots the relation between the compiled native libraries and casm size, with the original sierra size.
 - `python ./plotting/plot_compilation_time.py native-logs`: Plots the time it takes to compile each contract class.
-- `python ./plotting/plot_compilation_time_finer.py native-logs`: Plots the time it takes to compile each contract class, at each step.
 - `python ./plotting/plot_compilation_time_trend.py native-logs vm-logs`: Plots the relation between the time takes to compile native libraries and casm contracts, with the original sierra size.
 - `python ./plotting/plot_execution_time.py native-logs vm-logs`: Plots the execution time of each contract class, and compares it with the VM.
 This is best used with the benchmark feature, as it ignores compilation and RPC calls.
+- `python ./plotting/plot_compilation_time_finer.py native-logs`: Plots the time it takes to compile each contract class, at each step.
+It requires a specific [Cairo Native branch](https://github.com/lambdaclass/cairo_native/tree/time-compilation) (as it need finer logging)